SAR Times Weekly — April 2, 2026

 Drones Paired with AI Could Help SAR Teams Find Missing Persons Faster

 Researchers are making the case for combining artificial intelligence with drone technology to slash the time it takes to locate missing persons in wilderness and disaster environments.
-New algorithmic approaches allow drones to intelligently prioritise search areas, dramatically reducing coverage time compared to traditional grid searches.
+New algorithmic approaches allow drones to intelligently prioritize search areas, dramatically reducing coverage time compared to traditional grid searches.

 Gander Robotics Closes $1.1M Pre-Seed Round for Autonomous SAR Robots